-The stunning Technics SU-V8 has to be one of the most beautiful amplifiers from the golden age.
-As part of my first #TechnicsMonth, let’s take a look at the classic SU-V8 integrated amplifier.
+The Technics SU-V8 has to be one of the most beautiful amplifiers from the golden age.
+As part of my first #TechnicsMonth, let’s take a closer look at the classic SU-V8 integrated amplifier.

 Yep, it’s #TechnicsMonth at Liquid Audio and what better way to start than with the Technics SU-V8.
-What that #TechnicsMonth is exactly, I don’t know, but I’m going to focus only on Technics for the next couple of articles.
+What #TechnicsMonth is exactly, I don’t know, but I’m going to focus only on Technics for the next couple of articles.

 Before we go too much further, feel free to watch my accompanying video on this SU-V8 clean, repair and service: